d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 in areas as diverse as
 language, vision, speech, and reinforcement learning.

 ResNeXt is an example for how the design of convolutional neural networks has evolved over time: by being more frugal with computation and trading it off with the size of the activations (number of channels), it allows for faster and more accurate networks at lower cost.
 An alternative way of viewing grouped convolutions is to think of a block-diagonal matrix for the convolutional weights.
-Note that there are quite a few such 'tricks' that lead to more efficient networks.
+Note that there are quite a few such "tricks" that lead to more efficient networks.
 For instance, ShiftNet :cite:`wu2018shift` mimicks the effects of a $3 \times 3$ convolution, simply by adding shifted activations to the channels, offering increased function complexity, this time without any computational cost.

-A common feature of the designs we've discussed so far is that the network design is fairly manual, primarily relying on the ingenuity of the designer to find the 'right' network parameters.
-While clearly feasible, it is also very costly in terms of human time and there's no guarantee that the outcome is optimal in any sense.
-In Chapter :ref:`sec_cnn-design` we will discuss a number of strategies for obtaining high quality networks in a more automated fashion.
-In particular, we will review the notion of Network Design Spaces that led to the RegNetX/Y models
+A common feature of the designs we have discussed so far is that the network design is fairly manual, primarily relying on the ingenuity of the designer to find the "right" network hyperparameters.
+While clearly feasible, it is also very costly in terms of human time and there is no guarantee that the outcome is optimal in any sense.
+In :numref:`sec_cnn-design` we will discuss a number of strategies for obtaining high quality networks in a more automated fashion.
+In particular, we will review the notion of *network design spaces* that led to the RegNetX/Y models
-:cite:`Radosavovic.Kosaraju.Girshick.ea.2020` and the ConvNeXt architecture :cite:`liu2022convnet`.
+:cite:`Radosavovic.Kosaraju.Girshick.ea.2020`.

 ## Exercises

 1. What are the major differences between the Inception block in :numref:`fig_inception` and the residual block?
-How do they compare in terms of computation, accuracy, and the classes of functions they can describe.
+How do they compare in terms of computation, accuracy, and the classes of functions they can describe?
 1. Refer to Table 1 in the ResNet paper :cite:`He.Zhang.Ren.ea.2016` to implement different variants of the network.
 1. For deeper networks, ResNet introduces a "bottleneck" architecture to reduce model complexity.
 Try to implement it.
 1. In subsequent versions of ResNet, the authors changed the "convolution, batch normalization, and activation" structure to the "batch normalization, activation, and convolution" structure.
 Make this improvement yourself.
 See Figure 1 in :citet:`He.Zhang.Ren.ea.2016*1` for details.
 1. Why can't we just increase the complexity of functions without bound, even if the function classes are nested?

 :begin_tab:`mxnet`